Who Is Forming Your Child?

 The Practical Shift

-The moment a parent understands that formation is inevitable, the conversation changes.
+When parents recognize that formation is inevitable, the conversation changes.

 Instead of asking: